-The Ashland Chamber has a dynamic, diverse group of over 750 business, non-profit and community members with a passion for enhancing the economy of Ashland.
-Whether creating new business contacts through one of the many networking events, showcasing their services and products or by contributing their time and resources, they expand the reach and impact of programs and projects.
+The Ashland Chamber has a dynamic, diverse group of over 700 business, non-profit and community members with a passion for enhancing the economy of Ashland.
+Whether creating new business contacts through one of the many networking events, such as the weekly Greeters meetings, or by contributing their time and resources, businesses expand their reach and realize greater impact from programs and projects.
 Local businesses and their employees are strengthened through a system of sharing and learning opportunities that help grow the economy through enhancement of workforce education.
 Needs and trends in business are identified through one-on-one meetings, surveys and analysis.
 The community and businesses are promoted and marketed through the identification and communication of Ashland values, strengths and assets.
-The Ashland Chamber offers many programs to serve its members, the business community, as well as the entire community of Ashland.

-Legislative issues are addressed through Community Issues Forums on topics such as transportation and water supply.
-The Chamber does not support candidates for office at any level, but provides opportunity for informational forums and open dialogue with our elected leaders.
-Monthly, the Chamber coordinates the Ashland Coalition which provides community leaders an opportunity to discuss and partner to solve problems, build community health, economic well-being, and economic sustainability.
+Legislative issues are addressed through Community Issues Forums on topics such as transportation, parking and water supply.
+The Chamber does not support candidates for office at any level, but provides opportunity for informational forums and open dialogue with our elected leaders and those seeking office.
+Monthly, the Chamber coordinates the Ashland Coalition providing community leaders an opportunity to discuss and partner to solve problems, build community health, economic well-being, and economic sustainability.

-The website www.ashlandchamber.com provides visitors, residents and businesses with information on all aspects of the community including tourism amenities and attractions, relocation, community events, education, demographics, health care, business resources and much more.
+The websites ashlandchamber.com and travelashland.com provide visitors, residents and businesses with information on all aspects of the community including tourism amenities and attractions, relocation, community events, education, demographics, health care, business resources and much more.